hdinsight/hdinsight-storm-examples/SCPNet-GettingStarted.md

 * You do NOT need this option if you are doing a Java to Java or C# to C# data transfer.
 * As that data is just raw bytes that is transfered, you can also choose to implement your own serializers or deserializers.

-Both of the options below are covered in the realtimeetl example: ```realtimeetl/EventHubAggregatorToHBaseTopology/EventHubAggregatorToHBaseTopology.cs```
+Both of the options below are covered in the [RealTimeETLExample](RealTimeETLExample) example: [RealTimeETLExample/EventHubAggregatorToHBaseTopology/EventHubAggregatorToHBaseTopology.cs](RealTimeETLExample/EventHubAggregatorToHBaseTopology/EventHubAggregatorToHBaseTopology.cs)

 #### Java -> C#
 This section shows how to setup your customized SerDe for Java to C#.